 Carthage is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Carthage citizens is a little higher than the average for US cities and towns: 22.33% of adults in Carthage have at least a bachelor's degree.
+The population of Carthage overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Carthage, 24.33% have at least a bachelor's degree.

-The per capita income in Carthage in 2010 was $19,480, which is lower middle income relative to North Carolina and the nation.
-This equates to an annual income of $77,920 for a family of four.
+The per capita income in Carthage in 2018 was $25,356, which is middle income relative to North Carolina and the nation.
+This equates to an annual income of $101,424 for a family of four.
 However, Carthage contains both very wealthy and poor people as well.

-Carthage is a very ethnically-diverse town.
+Carthage is a somewhat ethnically-diverse town.
 The people who call Carthage home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carthage residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Carthage include English, Irish, European, and Scottish.
+Important ancestries of people in Carthage include English, German, Irish, Scots-Irish, and European.

 The most common language spoken in Carthage is English.
-Other important languages spoken here include German and African languages.
+Other important languages spoken here include Italian and Spanish.